Distributing secure custom MCPs to your team

 Remote MCP servers fix this

 The idea is simple: run your MCP server on Cloudflare Workers instead of locally.
-It’s a URL, not a process.

 An admin deploys the server once.
 Adds the connector URL to the organization’s Claude settings.
 That’s it.

 Every team member — across Claude Desktop, Claude Code, and Claude.ai — sees the new integration automatically.
-They click Connect, sign in with their Google account, and they’re using it.
-No installs.
-No credentials on their machine.
-No terminal commands.
+They click Connect, sign in with their Google account, and the tools are live.

 Security built in